host1-tech/wuzzle/packages/wuzzle/README.md

 $ wuzzle transpile src/**/*.js -d lib
 ```

+The tranpiling has a default webpack config and receives alteration from `wuzzle.config.js`.
 The base dir is the longest common path of input files by default.
 Watch mode can be enabled by `-w`.
 See more options by `-h`.
-Also, the tranpiling works with `wuzzle.config.js`.

 ### Registering

 Registering webpack compilations in [Node](https://github.com/nodejs/node), [Mocha](https://github.com/mochajs/mocha), [Jest](https://github.com/facebook/jest) is supported and tested.
 Prepend `wuzzle` to `node`, `mocha`, `jest` to use it.
 For the former two, set resolvable file extensions by `-E`.
-For the later one, debug mode can be enabled by `--inspect` or `--inspect-brk`.
-Notice that wuzzle will wipe away all the transformers in Jest.
+For the later one, Jest transformers will be replaced with webpack compilations.
+The registering behaves the same as the transpiling and it receives alteration from `wuzzle.config.js` as well.
 See more options by `-H`.
-Also, the registering works with `wuzzle.config.js`.